 A big part of going on holiday to Walt Disney World is the entertainment on offer.
 I will never forget how we almost didn’t go and see Wishes when it was still on at Magic Kingdom during our first visit in 2014.
 We would have missed out on an amazing experience.
-Each park has its own night-time show, each very different and all worth seeing at least once.
+There are a variety of Disney World evening shows, each very different and all worth seeing at least once.

 *This post contains affiliate links.
 If you make a purchase via our links, we receive a small commission at no extra cost to you*